-"We're launching the concept for Terberg terminal tractors, Konecranes reach stackers or trucks with a good few hours on the clock.
-We replace worn machine parts with new, original spare parts from our well-known machine brands and, wherever possible, send parts for renovation according to the Reman concept.
-The customer will experience a renovated and newly lacquered machine in return, in the same condition as when it was delivered as new," says Claus Lilleholt, Country Manager at N.C.
+"We are launching the concept for reach stackers, terminal tractors, or trucks with many hours on the counter, regardless of the machine brand.
+We replace worn machine parts with new original parts, and wherever possible, the replaced parts are sent for renovation under the Reman concept.
+The customer will experience receiving a renovated and repainted machine in the same condition as when it was delivered as new," says Country Manager Claus Lilleholt from N.C.
 Nielsen.